-Adult Basic Education (ABE) Program
+Logan Academy - Adult Basic Education (ABE) Program

-Students who have not completed high school and wish to improve their skills in mathematics and reading may enroll in the Adult Basic Education (ABE) program.
-(This program is for students who have limited skills but are not prepared to review for the GED® examination).
+Logan Academy is here to support you in obtaining your GED®, improving your basic reading or math skills, gaining information for specific career choices and helping you succeed in meeting your goals, regardless of how long you have been out of school.
+This program is for students who have limited skills but are not prepared to review for the GED® examination.
 Classes are offered at the College and in various communities for adults 16 years of age or older.
 Interested persons may obtain information regarding registration, class meeting times, and dates by contacting the Director of Adult Basic Education.